Kusadasi Shopping: What to Buy in Kusadasi, Turkey

 iznik tiles image, turkish ceramics

-Your visit to Kusadasi will be a great opportunity to take home some fine, colourful, decorative ceramic plates and even tiles you can use for decoration or actually build into your bathroom or kitchen wall or floor!
+Your visit to Kusadasi will be a great opportunity to take home some fine, colorful, decorative ceramic plates and even tiles you can use for decoration or actually build into your bathroom or kitchen wall or floor!

 When buying ceramics in Kusadasi, you can go two ways: